redhat-openstack/infrared/docs/source/plugins.rst

     │       └── tasks
     │           └── main.yml

-.. note:: This structure will work without any ``ansible.cfg`` file provided, as Ansible will search for references in the
+.. note:: This structure will work without any ``ansible.cfg`` file provided (unless common resources are used),
-        relative paths described above.
+        as Ansible will search for references in the relative paths described above.
 To use an ``ansible.cfg`` config file, use absolute paths to the plugin directory.
 .. _tests/example: https://github.com/redhat-openstack/infrared/tree/master/tests/example